-The University of Arkansas at Pine Bluff does not discriminate on the basis of sex in the education programs and activities that it operates and is prohibited from doing so by Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq., and the U.S. Department of Education's implementing regulations, 34 CFR Part 106.
+The UAPB does not discriminate on the basis of sex in the education programs and activities that it operates and is prohibited from doing so by Title IX of the Education Amendments of 1972, 20

+U.S.C. § 1681 et seq., and the U.S. Department of Education's implementing regulations, 34 CFR Part 106.
 The University's nondiscrimination policy extends to admission, employment, and other programs and activities.
 Inquiries regarding the application of Title IX and 34 C.F.R.
 Part 106 may be sent to the University's Title IX Coordinator, the U.S. Department of Education Assistant Secretary for Civil Rights, or both.